-In these programs, students will learn how to analyze estimated costs and plan for and manage construction projects.
-They will study construction equipment, materials and information systems.
+In these bachelor's and master's programs in construction engineering, students will learn how to analyze estimated costs and plan construction projects.
+They also study construction equipment, materials and information systems.
 Previous studies in engineering or architecture are helpful.

-Students who complete degree programs in construction engineering are eligible to become licensed professional engineers.
-Licensing for construction engineers is required in all 50 states, and continuing education requirements must be met in order to maintain this licensure.
+Students who complete degree programs in construction engineering may become licensed professional engineers with additional work experience.
+Licensing for construction engineers may be required in some states, and continuing education requirements must be met in order to maintain this licensure.

 Bachelor's Degree in Construction Engineering